deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Kovač tugged the roll of duct tape she'd been wearing as a bracelet off her wrist.
 "Seal check!" she announced.

-This was a simple ritual – each man carefully examined the seal of the man beside him and announced it was good with a ringing slap to the helmet.
+This was a simple ritual---each man carefully examined the seal of the man beside him and announced it was good with a ringing slap to the helmet.
 Kovač then double-checked for him and then applied some tape over the seal for good measure.
 It probably wouldn't actually *do* anything, but everyone felt better for it.

 "HUD check."